glennmusa/explore-wasm/README.md

 ## What's in this repository

-- [dotnet](./dotnet/README.md) -- a simple .NET 7 WebAssembly module
+- [dotnet](./src/dotnet/README.md) -- a simple .NET 7 WebAssembly module
+- [rust](./src/rust/README.md) -- a Rust WebAssembly module that copies files

 ## Context

-This repository is largely inspired by this video that highlights how WebAssembly modules are an attractive path to developing and deploying fast, cross-platform, and secure microservices:
+This repository is largely inspired by this video from Matt Butcher from Fermyon that highlights how WebAssembly modules are an attractive path to developing and deploying fast, cross-platform, and secure microservices:

 [![WebAssembly and Containers on YouTube](img/wasm-modules-small.png)](https://www.youtube.com/watch?v=OGcm3rHg630)